 Nominators should be chosen to provide various perspectives of the nominee’s contributions.

-A 60 second video of the nominee explaining why they should be selected for this award.
+A video (maximum 2 minutes in length) of the nominee explaining why they should be selected for this award.